What is an audit?

 • Performance.
 In the QMS standards the business processes should be measured in effectiveness and efficiency to know whether the objectives are met and how many/much resources were needed in the process.

-See also Resolution Analysis
+See also Quality Manual

 Audit types